Q: Where do you get your fish?

 A: The jerky is shelf-stable and has no artificial preservatives, so it has to be completely dried.
 It’s a great for hiking and camping, and many people like to keep it in their cars or offices for a quick high-protein snack.

-Q: How long does the canned salmon last?
+Q: How long does the canned salmon last and what is the salt content?

 Q: How do I cook/eat the canned salmon?